Basket Case (song)

-"Basket Case" is a song by American rock band Green Day, released in August 1994 as the third single from their third studio album, Dookie (1994).
+"Basket Case" is a song by the American rock band Green Day, released on August 1, 1994, by Reprise Records as the second single from the band's third studio album, Dookie (1994).
 The song spent five weeks at the top of the US Billboard Alternative Songs chart and garnered a Grammy Award nomination in the category for Best Rock Vocal Performance by a Duo or Group.
+Its music video was directed by Mark Kohr and filmed in an abandoned mental institution in California.
 In 2001, the song appeared on their greatest hits album International Superhits!.
-In 2021, "Basket Case" was ranked no. 150 in Rolling Stone's 500 Greatest Songs of All Time.
+In 2021, "Basket Case" was ranked number 150 in Rolling Stone's updated list of the "500 Greatest Songs of All Time".

 Origin and recording

 Green Day vocalist/guitarist Billie Joe Armstrong said "Basket Case" is about his struggle with anxiety; before he was diagnosed with a panic disorder years afterward, he thought he was going crazy.
 Armstrong commented that at the time, "The only way I could know what the hell was going on was to write a song about it."

 "Basket Case" was one of the songs producer Rob Cavallo heard when he received Green Day's demo tape.
+Originally, the song was written as a love ballad, but he scrapped the original lyrics in favor of the new lyrics that we know of today.
 He ended up signing the band to Reprise Records in mid-1993.
 Green Day and Cavallo recorded the version of "Basket Case" released on the trio's major label debut Dookie between September and October 1993 at Fantasy Studios in Berkeley, California.

-In April 2021, Armstrong revealed in his book Welcome to My Panic that he wrote the song whilst on speed.
+In April 2021, Armstrong revealed in his book Welcome to My Panic that he wrote the song whilst on speed and that it was written in Glasgow, Scotland.

-Composition
+Composition and lyrics

-"Basket Case", is a punk rock and pop-punk song, performed in the key of E-flat.
+"Basket Case" is a punk rock and pop-punk song, performed in the key of E-flat major.
+Fred Thomas of AllMusic described the track as a "neurotic punk rock cardio workout".
 The introductory verse features only Armstrong and his guitar.
-During the middle of the first chorus, the rest of the band joins in, with Tré Cool adding fast tom fills and explosive transitions and Mike Dirnt adding a bass line that is reminiscent of the vocal melody.
-In the second verse, "Basket Case" references soliciting a male prostitute; Armstrong noted that "I wanted to challenge myself and whoever the listener might be.
+Towards the end of the first chorus, the rest of the band joins in, with Tré Cool adding fast tom fills and explosive transitions and Mike Dirnt adding a bass line that is reminiscent of the vocal melody.
+The song's chord progression closely mirrors that of Pachelbel's Canon.

+In the song's second verse, the lyrics reference soliciting a male prostitute.
+Armstrong explained: "I wanted to challenge myself and whoever the listener might be.
 It's also looking at the world and saying, 'It's not as black and white as you think.
 This isn't your grandfather's prostitute – or maybe it was.'"
-The song's chord progression closely mirrors that of Pachelbel's Canon.